Designs via Free Probability: Notions and notations

-In a many-body system of $N$ particles described by a Hamiltonian $H$, the information about higher-order correlations is encoded in equilibrium correlators depending on $n$-times, i.e.
+In a many-body system of $N$ particles described by a Hamiltonian $H$, the information about higher-order correlations is encoded in equilibrium correlators depending on $n$ times, i.e.

 and $ Z=\Tr \left ( e^{-\beta H} \right )$.
-In principle, correlation functions at order $n$ contain new information that is not encoded in lower moments, which implies that the matrix elements $A_{ij}=\bra{E_i} A|E_j\rangle$ of physical observables in the energy eigenbasis need to be correlated.
-This lead Ref.\cite{foini2019eigenstate} to introduce a full version of the Eigenstate-Thermalization-Hypothesis, as an ansatz on the statistical properties of the product of $n$ matrix elements $A_{ij}$.
-Specifically, the average of products with distinct indices $i_1\neq i_2 \dots \neq i_n$ reads
+In principle, correlation functions at order $n$ contain new information that is not encoded in lower moments, which implies that matrix elements $A_{ij}=\bra{E_i} A|E_j\rangle$ of physical observables in the energy eigenbasis need to be correlated.
+This lead Ref.~\cite{foini2019eigenstate} to introduce a full version of the Eigenstate-Thermalization-Hypothesis, as an ansatz on the statistical properties of the product of $n$ matrix elements $A_{ij}$.
+Specifically, averages of products with distinct indices $i_1\neq i_2 \dots \neq i_n$ read

 while, with repeated indices, it factorizes in the large $D$ limit as